With the events in the past days/weeks/months, more and more people decided to give Mastodon a try.

 But with all the contact info that people provide in their bios, it’s also easy to reach out to them in other ways - which is a nice feature 😊

-I am using iOS, so I can only compare apps here.
+At the time of writing this post, there were two major apps for iOS around that I tried.
 I first started with “Mastodon” and experienced some lags.
 I read that there will be more work on the app - so good news!
 Until then, I switched to “Metatext” which, for me, works like a charm.

 If you want to embed a toot in your Hugo website, I describe how to do it in an easy way here based on Seb’s solution.